A series of children's books by Arnold Lobel, concerning the adventures of Frog and Toad, who are friends.The series consists of:

 - A Dog Named Dog: Frog is a frog.
 Toad is a toad.
 According to John Clark Matthews, who animated the stop-motion adaptation, he once asked Lobel why he didn't give them actual names.
 Lobel didn't respond well to the query.Matthews: There was a pause while his furnace heated up.
 Then he exploded: "Yeah, sure!
 Frank the Frog!
 Tom the Toad!
 Sid the Snail! (etc!)"
 I felt like a small bug with a tiny brain.
 But mostly he was a sweet guy - if you didn't ask too many questions.

 - Barefoot Cartoon Animal: Frog and Toad wear jackets and trousers, but no shoes.
+Interestingly, when they go swimming, Toad wears a bathing suit but Frog does not.

 - Caretaker Reversal: In one of the books, Toad tries to cheer up Frog because he's sick.
 Frog gets better but then Toad gets sick and Frog takes care of him.